ChemAI-Lab/GFlowNets-MOpt/README.md

 pip install -e .
 ```

-Before you run make sure to have the proper packages installed in requirements.txt
+Before you run make sure to have the proper packages installed in requirements.txt, tested on Python 3.12
 or
 For most users, installing: pyscf openfermion matplotlib seaborn pennylane tequila-basic==1.9.9 torch torch_geometric would be enough.
+A requirements file for python 3.10 is included as well.

 We require Setuptools<81

 ![GFlowNet sampling protocol](GFlow.png)